Free Roof Replacement Grants: Government & Private Help

 Seniors can receive free roof replacement through Section 504 direct grants of up to $10,000 if the project addresses health and safety hazards.
 For instance, leaks causing black mold are a health hazard and should be eligible.

-The US Department of Agriculture (USDA) administers the Section 504 program.
+The US Department of Agriculture (USDA) administers the Section 504 program for people over 62 living in designated rural areas.

 Section 504 Application